 This is reason #2 why you should do the temples towards the beginning of your stay in Bangkok, so you can enjoy your freshly picked flowers.

-Day 7: Off to Phi Phi Island!
+Day 6: Traveling from Bangkok to Phi Phi Island!

 Phi Phi Island is an extremely popular destination, for good reason!
 You are surrounded by limestone cliffs, golden sand, warm water, long tail boats lining the shore, and monkeys in the trees!